kineticstoolkit/kineticstoolkit_doc/src/numpy_arithmetics_exercise.md

 # Exercise: Arithmetics

-A ball is released from a point in air.
-Knowing that it was immobile when it was released, and that it gains negative speed at a rate of 9.81 m/s², plot a curve of its velocity as shown in {numref}`fig_falling_ball` during one second from release time.
+A ball is released from a point in the air.
+Knowing that it was immobile when released, and that it gains negative speed at a rate of 9.81 m/s², plot its velocity as shown in {numref}`fig_falling_ball` for one second after release.

 ```{figure-md} fig_falling_ball
 :width: 3in